owenshen24/golb/contents/muse/Neural-Networks-1.md

 This is because we randomly initialized our weights and biases.
 We don't want a random set of weights and biases, but a "good" set of weights and biases.
 And in doing so, we now need to define what we mean by "good".
 At the very least, it seems that a good set of weights and biases should lead to predicted values which are close to the associated target values, for most of the data we have.

 This is where loss functions come in.
 They take in as input our predicted value and the true value and output a measure of just how far apart the two values are.
 There are many functions we could choose to measure the distance between $Y$(true value) and $\hat{Y}$(predicted output).
-For ease of explanation, we'll go with $L_2$ norm of their difference, i.e. the sum of the squares of their differences.
+For ease of explanation, we'll go with the $L_2$ norm of their difference, i.e. the sum of the squares of their differences.

 Now, after performing a forward pass, we can use our loss function to tell us just how far away our predicted value is from the true value.
 It's easy to add this change to our class: